Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Examples

 \section{Examples}

-The examples below illustrate that the rationalized Dixmier-Douady invariant computed above does not in general vanish, i.e.\ the Dixmier-Douady invariant itself may be non-torsion in this setting of pseudodifferential bundles.
+The examples below illustrate that the rationalized Dixmier-Douady invariant computed in Theorem \ref{27.August.2012.11} above does not in general vanish, i.e.\ the Dixmier-Douady invariant itself may be non-torsion in this setting of pseudodifferential bundles.